marcohuertas/CleaningDataAssignmentDraft/CookBook.md

 * *tbodyaccjerkmeanx, tbodyaccjerkmeany, tbodyaccjerkmeanz*: (numeric) Represent the mean value of the original variables “tBodyAccJerk-mean()-X”, “tBodyAccJerk-mean()-Y” and “tBodyAccJerk-mean()-Z”, respectively.
 Measured in units of g (Earth’s gravitational acceleration).

-* *tbodyaccjerkstdx, tbodyaccjerkstdy, tbodyaccjerkstdz: (numeric) Represent the mean value of the original variables “tBodyAccJerk-std()-X”, “tBodyAccJerk-std()-Y” and “tBodyAccJerk-std()-Z”, respectively.
+* *tbodyaccjerkstdx, tbodyaccjerkstdy, tbodyaccjerkstdz*: (numeric) Represent the mean value of the original variables “tBodyAccJerk-std()-X”, “tBodyAccJerk-std()-Y” and “tBodyAccJerk-std()-Z”, respectively.
 Measured in units of g (Earth’s gravitational acceleration).

 * *tbodygyromeanx, tbodygyromeany, tbodygyromeanz*: (numeric) Represent the mean value of the original variables “tBodyGyro-mean()-X”, “tBodyGyro-mean()-Y” and “tBodyGyro-mean()-Z”, respectively.
 Measured in units of radians/second.